 Geistlinger et al. (doi: 10.1093/bib/bbz158) has recently introduced an extensible framework for reproducible benchmarking of enrichment methods based on defined criteria for applicability, gene set prioritization and detection of relevant processes.
 This setup consists of compendia of curated and standardized datasets and a number of criteria that apply as-is also for new enrichment methods in the microbiome data realm (such as runtime, proportion of rejected null hypotheses, behavior on permuted sample labels and random gene sets).
 Although I would really like to commend the authors for using curated and standardized datasets from curatedMetagenomicData and HMP16SData, the authors then proceed with the practice of self-assessment over various scenarios which is typically difficult to transport and apply for new methods.
 Being one of the first methods for enrichment analysis in the microbiome realm (but very likely not the last one), the paper has the opportunity to very early on set the baseline for how new enrichment methods in the microbiome space should be evaluated building on lessons learned in the gene set enrichment literature.
 This could be achieved (a) clearly communicating the existence of such standards, (b) adapting existing standards where possible, and (c) to point out where adaption of such standards would require further work, as there might well be criteria that do not straightforward translate from gene set enrichment to taxon set enrichment.

-We thank the reviewer for directing us to the Geistlinger et al. paper.
-We agree that set-based approaches from the microbiome field should learn and adapt from existing standards from the gene-set testing literature.
-After consulting, Geistlinger et al, we noticed that many of the existing sections of the manuscript already corresponds to that of the Geistliner et al. paper.
-As such, we have made some reorganization to the manuscript to properly communicate the relationship between our evaluation strategy versus the standards set by Geistlinger et al. Changes are as follows:
+We thank the reviewer for directing us to the paper by Geistlinger et al. We agree that set-based approaches from the microbiome field should learn and adapt from existing standards from the gene-set testing literature.
+After consulting Geistlinger et al, we noticed that many of the existing sections of the manuscript already correspond to structure recommended in the Geistliner et al. paper.
+As such, we have reorganized the manuscript to properly communicate the relationship between our evaluation strategy andthe standards set by Geistlinger et al. Changes are as follows:

 We have combined the “differential abundance” and “single sample enrichment testing” sections into one section titled “enrichment analysis”.
 Under this section, “single sample enrichment testing” is now “inference at the sample level”, and “differential abundance” is now “inference at the population level”.

-We created a new section titled “downstream analyses” in order to distinguish the primary goal of our approach (which is enrichment testing) from secondary goals of providing sample-level scores that has utility in further analyses.
-Under this section would be the “disease prediction” section and a new section titled “ordination analysis”.
+We created a new section titled “downstream analyses” in order to distinguish the primary goal of our approach (which is enrichment testing) from secondary goals of providing sample-level scores that have utility in further analyses.
+This section now includes the “disease prediction” section and a new section titled “ordination analysis”.

-We have added evaluations for type I error on real data using label permutation and random gene sets for both “inference at the sample level” and “inference at the population level” and have labelled them correspondingly.
+We have added evaluations for type I error on real data using label permutation and random gene sets for both “inference at the sample level” and “inference at the population level” and have labelled them accordingly.

-Under both “inference” sections, we have clarified that our power analyses are equivalent to the “phenotypic relevance” under the Geistlinger et al. manuscript since they’re both assessing whether the correct sets were enriched for a certain situation.
-However, we acknowledge that the sample label is not perfect and have added further clarification in the discussion clarifying the differences between the evaluation strategy we used and that of Geistlinger et al., as well as further discussion on the current limitations of the microbiome literature on this issue.
+Under both “inference” sections, we have clarified that our power analyses are equivalent to the “phenotypic relevance” mentioned in the Geistlinger et al. manuscript since they both assess whether the correct sets were enriched in a certain situation.
+However, we acknowledge that the sample label is not perfect and have added further clarification in the discussion regarding the differences between the evaluation strategy we used and that of Geistlinger et al., as well as further discussion on the current limitations of the microbiome literature on this issue.

 We have added specific language to refer the reader to our runtime assessments in the supplementary materials section.

-We hope this re-organization would enable more direct comparisons between existing standards in the gene set testing literature and our own evaluation strategy.
+We hope this reorganization will enable a more direct comparison between existing standards in the gene set testing literature and our own evaluation strategy.

 On the use of the competitive null hypothesis for enrichment testing: